WeeksDaysHours

 Clive has helped start-up companies adopt deep learning effectively for medical imaging and clinical diagnosis as well as creating Gen AI tools for removing bias in the recruitment process.

-Olurotimi Adenji
+Olurotimi Adeniji

 Digital Programme Manager -AI, Automation, Brent Council